stypr/clubhouse-py/README.md

 ## QnA

+> Are you affiliated with those guys who built the website that streamed Clubhouse rooms?

+No.
+I am not affiliated with anyone or any company.

 > Why did you develop this? what is your whole intention about releasing this to public?

 1. There has been a lot of articles about security concerns of Clubhouse when I joined Clubhouse.